Focuslinkstech/phpnuxbill-paystack-payment-gateway/README.md

 # Phpnuxbill Paystack Payment Gateway

-Paystack is a Nigerian fintech company that provides payment infrastructure for global merchants and payment service providers across the African country and the world.
+Paystack is a fintech company that provides payment infrastructure for global merchants and payment service providers across the African country and the world.
 ## Supported Country
 Nigeria,
 Ghana,